namphan2599/unravel123/README.md

-## Why are modern programming  languages so materialistic?</br>- Because they are object-oriented.
+## Why did the JavaScript heap close shop?</br>- It ran out of memory.